 Undergraduate Research Small Grant

 The Undergraduate Research Small Grant program, through CURE, offers funding for research related expenses, such as materials, supplies, minor equipment, and processing fees, as well as travel costs to research sites, such as field locations or archives and special collections.
 The funding is offered to undergraduate students engaging in research and creative work in any field of study.
 Funding for travel to academic conferences is offered through the CURE Conference Travel Award, and not through this form.
-Applications are considered on a rolling basis and no longer accepted for the 2023-2024 academic year.
-Please email uocure@uoregon.edu with any questions.
+Applications are currently closed and will reopen later in the summer.
+Please email urds@uoregon.edu with any questions.

 CURE Small Grant Recipient Ashton Stith